happner/happner-serial-mocha/README.md

 The parameters for runTasks:

 1. taskFiles/Dir - array of file names of task files, or directory path
-1. reporter -- path to a custom reporter use null to use mocha default
+2. reporter -- path to a custom reporter use null to use mocha default
-1. saveData - if true information on tests will be returned in resolved promise.
-(See information below).
-1. test report directory
+3. test report directory

-If saveData is true and no custom reporter is provided the serial-mocha default reporter will be used.
-If saveData is true and a custom reporter is provided that reporter will be used If saveData is false and no customer reporter is provided the default mocha reporter will be used but no useful information will be returned on promise resolution.
-I have trouble imagining why you would be doing things programatically and not want the data back though.

 ```bash